Tenerife Carnival 2025

 Children

-Children occupy a special place in the carnival, perhaps this daytime show is organized especially for them.
-Everyone from kindergarten to high school students participates in the parade.
+Children hold a special place at the carnival, perhaps this daytime show is organized especially for them.
+Everyone participates in the parade, from kindergarteners to high school students.

 DSC00820